 A significant area of my research focus has been to analyze the transportation barriers of adults on the autism spectrum through survey research and focus groups.
-My TRB report in 2010 was the first large analysis of transportation issues as related to adults on the autism spectrum.
+My TRB report in 2010 was the first extensive analysis of transportation issues related to adults on the autism spectrum.
 The research provides the first in-depth understanding of transportation modes used by the study population.
 The 2010 survey analysis was conducted from a State survey piloted by the New Jersey Department of Developmental Disabilities that was designed to understand the plethora of issues and concerns among New Jersey adolescents and adults on the spectrum.
-Due to the impact of the 2010 report, in 2013 the New Jersey Department of Health commissioned me to lead a research team to conduct a scientific survey to provide an in-depth understanding of the needs and barriers of adults on the spectrum who live in New Jersey.
+Due to the impact of the 2010 report, in 2013, the New Jersey Department of Health commissioned me to lead a research team to conduct a scientific survey to provide an in-depth understanding of the needs and barriers of adults on the spectrum who live in New Jersey.

 The research is a comprehensive understanding of the barriers and challenges faced in New Jersey.
 But limitations of the study include that New Jersey is unique in that it is the most densely populated state, has a single transit provider for the entire state, and designated state funds for every county in New Jersey to provide paratransit services for individuals with disabilities and seniors.
 While many of the results and recommendations are universal, others are unique to New Jersey and may not be applicable elsewhere.

 Another area of interest in my research has been to analyze the impact of various autistic characteristics or traits on utilizing multiple modes of transportation.
 This area of research has allowed for an understanding of how the characteristics can impact independent travel and mobility.
 I believe it is the first step in developing methodologies to provide support, services, or other accommodations to be studied and developed that will allow for independent travel and mobility for adults on the Autism Spectrum.